iliadisd/Microprocessors-and-Peripherals/Readme.md

 # Microprocessors and Peripherals

 By completing these projects, many important skills were acquired when it comes down to the Embedded Systems Industry.
-Basic Projects in System C were created and ARM Keil uVision and RedBlocks was used, to simulate the effect of programming a cortex M4 board.
+They were written in C and ARM Assembly while using Keil uVision and RedBlocks, to simulate the effect of programming a cortex M4 board.